TripSit/database-admin/README.md

   http://localhost:5000/api/v2/drugs
   http://localhost:5000/api/v2/drugs/dxm

-Note: Use 'rebuild:be' to /only/ rebuild the backend stuff: The other containers hardly ever need to be restarted.
+Note: You likely only want to use 'rebuild:be' to /only/ rebuild the backend stuff: The other containers hardly ever need to be restarted.

-Once the containers are running, run 'db:update' to run the knex scripts:
+Once the containers are running, you can run 'db:update' to run the knex scripts:
 * Migrate to the latest version
 * Seed the database
 * Update the prisma schema